USEPA/IO-Model-Builder/doc/lc_stages.md

 ```

 Combining this with the final demand vector above, we need `200 * 0.3 + 50 * 0.1`
-USD from transport sector in the use phase.
+USD from transport sector in the distribution phase.
 In general, we can calculate the
 demand vector `fd` for the distribution phase by creating a coefficients matrix
 for the additional requirements and multiplying it with final demand vector: